Proper Onsite Salt Storage

 Please see Amazon Snow Removal SOW

-**It is recommended that a balanced approach be taken when examining chloride impacts from minor leaching of salt piles.
-Minor leaching or salt piles are a fraction of a fraction of the chlorides that enter the stormwater system compared to the impacts of actual salting operations, all of which enter the stormwater system and surrounding watershed.
+It is recommended that a balanced approach be taken when examining chloride impacts from minor leaching of salt piles.
+Minor leaching from salt piles represents a fraction of a fraction of the chlorides that enter the stormwater system compared to the impact of actual salting operations, all of which enter the stormwater system and surrounding watershed.
+Aerial imagery of salted sites illustrates true "run-off" from necessary deicing applications.

 Example AR Sortable.
 White indicates heavy salting at 1/2 - 1 ton per acre per application.